- Executive Director, Career Development Center

 In the CDC, Hamdan focuses on expanding opportunities for Oberlin students as they explore careers and enlarge their personal and professional networks.
 She launched the Career Communities initiative, which allows students to connect with alumni, parents, and peers who share their passions, and to launch meaningful careers after graduation.
 The initiative includes paid summer internships for participating juniors and seniors and a course tailored to prepare students for the professional world.

-Hamdan developed and runs the Peer Advising Leaders (PAL) program to support first-year and transfer students with their transition to Oberlin life and learning.
+Hamdan developed the Peer Advising Leaders (PAL) program to support first-year and transfer students with their transition to Oberlin life and learning.
 The program connects cohorts of 15 new students with an older student mentor throughout New Student Orientation and the fall semester.
 Each cohort also is supported by an academic advisor.
 The program helps students form communities through the cohort experience, and set a common standard for academic advising. it also ensures that “every new student has a PAL.”

-Building on the success of PAL, Hamdan launched and manages the Sophomore Opportunities and Academic Resources (SOAR) program.
+Building on the success of PAL, Hamdan launched the Sophomore Opportunities and Academic Resources (SOAR) program.
 Cohorts of second-year students work with an older student and faculty member to develop five semester educational plans, look for internship and research opportunities, and build a sense of community within their academic department or program.
 Students also work with career development professionals to prepare for the Career Communities program following their second year.

 Hamdan has a BA from Guilford College, where she majored in political science.
 She has an MEd from the University of North Carolina at Greensboro.
 She speaks Arabic and English fluently.
 She has worked at Oberlin since 2014.